|

 After use, they can be washed either in warm soapy water or the dishwasher, and they stack away neatly for storage.

-8. Instant Pot Duo Plus 6 Quart 9-in-1 Electric Pressure Cooker
+Instant Pot Duo 7-In-1 Electric Pressure Cooker

 Check Current Price on Amazon